gittogethers/hyderabad/GitTogether Hyderabad 2025-02-15/README.md

 -----------

 - 9:30 AM to 10:00 AM: Registration and Networking
 - 10:00 AM to 10:10 AM: git init (Welcome Note)
-- 10:10 AM to 10:30 AM: Building AI-Powered Web Apps with Flask and GitHub Tools by [Venkat J](https://github.com/venkatj), Team Lead & Senior Technical Analyst at Quadrant
+- 10:10 AM to 10:30 AM: Code with Confidence: Unlocking the Power of GitHub Copilot in Your Projects by [UmaRani Tejomurtula](https://www.linkedin.com/in/umarani-tejomurtula/), Azure DevOps & GitHub Consultant, .NET Coder at Microsoft
-- 11:00 AM to 11:20 AM: Break and Networking
+- 10:30 AM to 10:45 AM: GitHub copilot session(drafting)
-- 10:30 AM to 11:00 AM: Building Multi-Agent AI:  How AI Gateways and Dynamic Routing Work with LLMs by [Megha Arora](https://github.com/maggi1129), CEO & Founder of DevRelSquad
+- 10:45 AM to 11:10 AM: Break and Networking
-- 11:20 AM to 11:30 AM: Community Spotlight
+- 11:10 AM to 12:20 AM: Drafting
-- 11:35 AM to 12:05 PM: Beyond Thresholds: Advanced Anomaly Detection with Machine Learning [Tanmaiyee Vadloori](https://github.com/TheTechmaharaj) Sr. DevSecOps at Progress
+- 12:20 AM to 12:45 PM: Community Spotlight (Submit Project Here)
-- 12:05 AM to 12:30 PM: git merge (Closing Note and Networking)
+- 12:45 PM to 1:00 PM: git merge (Closing Note)

 -----------

 Date: Saturday 15th February 2025

 Time: 9:30 AM to 1:00 PM IST

-Venue: [Microsoft Building 1, Hyderanad ISB Rd, Gachibowli, Hyderabad](https://maps.app.goo.gl/gvTyXpbo6wqzfNc57), Telangana 500032 (Entry is only from gate number 4)
+Venue: [Microsoft Building 3, Hyderanad ISB Rd, Gachibowli, Hyderabad](https://maps.app.goo.gl/gvTyXpbo6wqzfNc57), Telangana 500032 (Entry is only from gate number 4)